Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Introduction

 \section{Introduction}

 Quantum key distribution (QKD) enables two parties to share a secret key, in the presence of an eavesdropper \cite{bennett1984quantum}.
-The advantage of QKD over the classical counterpart is that the latter relies on the computational hardness of a problem for security.
+The advantage of QKD over the classical counterpart, is that the latter relies on the computational hardness of a problem for security.
 Whereas, in QKD, information-theoretic security is provided, which is proven by the laws of physics \cite{gisin2002quantum, pirandola2020advances}.
 The security of QKD relies on no-go theorems, such as, the no-cloning theorem \cite{wootters1982single}, impossibility in perfectly distinguishing non-orthogonal states \cite{ivanovic1987differentiate}, monogamy of entanglement \cite{horodecki2009quantum}, the uncertainty principle among two non-commuting observable \cite{koashi2006unconditional} and so on.
 The earlier proposals \cite{bennett1984quantum, ekert1991quantum, bennett1992quantum} and demonstrations \cite{marand1995quantum, hughes2000quantum, stucki2002quantum, wang2005experimental} for QKD were based on discrete variables (DV) using weak coherent states, based on polarization or phase qubits and single photon detectors.
 Recently, newer protocols were developed and demonstrated for longer transmission distances \cite{lo2012measurement, lucamarini2018overcoming, wang2022twin}.

 Continuous variable (CV) QKD protocols \cite{ralph1999continuous, hillery2000quantum, reid2000quantum} utilize amplitude and phase modulation of coherent states to encode the secure key information and shot noise limited detection for decoding.
-Squeezed as well as thermal states based protocols were also proposed for implementing CVQKD protocols \cite{ralph1999continuous}.
-Among the various CVQKD protocols, Gaussian Modulated Coherent State (GMCS) protocol \cite{grosshans2002continuous, braunstein2005quantum}, has been thoroughly studied for its security and demonstrated over fibre as well as free-space channels.
+Squeezed as well as thermal states based protocols have also been proposed for implementing CV-QKD protocols \cite{ralph1999continuous}.
+Among the various CV-QKD protocols, the Gaussian Modulated Coherent State (GMCS) protocol \cite{grosshans2002continuous, braunstein2005quantum}, has been thoroughly studied for its security and demonstrated over fibre as well as free-space channels.
 The amplitude and phase of the coherent state are modulated such that the field quadratures follow the Gaussian probabilistic distribution.